Mhando-Z/Necta-Results-Scraper/README.md

 ## Why Axios and Cheerio?

-**Cheerio**: The fast, flexible & elegant library for parsing and manipulating HTML and XML.
+Cheerio:` The fast, flexible & elegant library for parsing and manipulating HTML and XML.
-**Axios**: Axios is a promise-based HTTP Client for Node.js and the browser.
+Axios:` Axios is a promise-based HTTP Client for Node.js and the browser.

 ## NOTE: